Canadian Personal Finance Blog

 So the concept of a spousal RRSP really is a good thing if your household is a SINGLE income household (or if only 1 of the income will have a pension).
 It allows for a “load sharing” arrangement for income, which then means lower taxes and better things all around for the retired couple.

 Are there other things that a spousal RRSP can get you?
 Funny you should ask that question, because I checked the Revenue Canada site for that exact question and found out that after three years of sitting in a Spousal RRSP the money there is effectively owned by the Spouse, if the spouse withdraws money from the RRSP.
-This page on Revenue Canada web site explains it, but here is there example as well:
+Here is there example as well:

 Example